milos-pujic/cypress-cucumber-e2e-tests/README.md

 #### Host Sorry-Cypress on AWS

+> :warning: WARNING!!! :warning:
+>
-> :warning: Before going on with Hosting Sorry-Cypress on AWS, have in mind that hosting it on AWS is **NOT FREE**.
+> Hosting Sorry-Cypress on AWS is **NOT FREE**.
 At the end of section you will find rough estimation of price per month for using the resources used to host Sorry Cypress.

 Inside this repository there is [sorry-cypress-stack.yml](./.aws/sorry-cypress-stack.yml) AWS Cloud Formation template which can be used to deploy full sorry-cypress kit in just 5 minutes on AWS.
 Read more on [Sorry-cypress installation instructions for AWS](https://docs.sorry-cypress.dev/cloud-setup/aws).